Setup

 - for branching

-into the current branch.- to push a remote branch,
+git merge BRANCHmerges the branchBRANCHinto the current branch.- to push a remote branch,

-specifies local branch should track remote branch created as a result of the push
+git push -u origin BRANCHNAME-uspecifies local branch should track remote branch created as a result of the push

 - to pull a remote branch,

-to create a matching local branch and switch to it
+git fetch REMOTEandgit branch -ato see the details of the branchesgit switch -c BRANCH REMOTE/BRANCHto create a matching local branch and switch to it

 - to push new changes in local, omit the

-- to pull new changes to local,
+-uflag:git push origin BRANCHNAME - to pull new changes to local,

-, thengit pull origin BRANCH
+git switch BRANCH, thengit pull origin BRANCH.

 Remote repositories